CogPlatform/Notes/src/RemoteLogin.md

 > chmod 0600 ~/.nx/config/authorized.crt
 ```

-For client, make sure the private key installed in `~/.ssh` as nxclient will use this file.
+For the control client, make sure the private key installed in `~/.ssh` as nxclient will use this file.

 Now, for the **server** computer to use only zerotier IP and only ssh key login, edit the main config (`/usr/NX/etc/server.cfg` on Linux, not sure on Windows) and change: